 Yes, court sessions are open to the public.
 However, The Court does reserve the right to allow no more than the maximum number allowed.

 2. What do I do if I get a traffic ticket?

 There are a few options when getting a traffic ticket.
-On the back of the ticket given by the officer is what is called a plea by mail.
+On the ticket given by the officer is what is called a plea by mail.
 If you wish to plead guilty you may sign and date Part A pleading guilty and the Court will mail you back a notice of fine.
 If you wish to plead not guilty you may sign and date Part B pleading not guilty.
 Currently we are hearing Vehicle & Traffic tickets by phone on the first Monday of each month between 4:30 – 6:30 pm.
 You will be mailed paperwork that must be filled out and returned to the court.

 3. How do I file a small claim?

 In order to file a small claim in our Court, the person whom you are suing must either live or work in the Town of Stephentown.
 In other words the address you provide the court must be located in the Town.
 You do need an exact address, you can not use a PO Box.
 The amount of your claim cannot exceed $3,000. https://www.nycourts.gov/courts/townandvillage/faqs.shtml#small

 4. How do I file a Civil Claim by myself for back rent?

 You must go to www.nycourthelp.gov.
 The Court no longer has these forms.
 Please note that the Court Clerk is NOT allowed to give advice on which forms you will need to file. https://www.nycourts.gov/courts/townandvillage/faqs.shtml#summary

 5. How do I get a public defender?